-- 168.-(1) This section applies if it is proved that the author of an authorial work is dead. - (2) The work is presumed to be original. - (3) If the claimant alleges that a specified publication is the first publication of the work and that the first publication took place in a specified country and on a specified date - (a) the specified publication is presumed to be the first publication of the work; and - (b) the first publication of the work is presumed to have taken place in the specified country and on the specified date.
+168.-(1) This section applies if it is proved that the author of an authorial work is dead.

+(2) The work is presumed to be original.

+(3) If the claimant alleges that a specified publication is the first publication of the work and that the first publication took place in a specified country and on a specified date -

+- (a) the specified publication is presumed to be the first publication of the work; and - (b) the first publication of the work is presumed to have taken place in the specified country and on the specified date.

-Presumptions as to anonymous or pseudonymous literary, dramatic, musical or artistic work
+Presumptions as to anonymous or pseudonymous authorial work

-- 169.-(1) This section applies if - (a) an authorial work is published; - (b) the publication is anonymous or is alleged by the claimant to be pseudonymous; and - (c) it is not proved that the work has an identified author. - (2) The work is presumed to be original. - (3) If the claimant alleges that a specified publication is the first publication of the work and that the first publication took place in a specified country and on a specified date - (a) the specified publication is presumed to be the first publication of the work; and - (b) the first publication of the work is presumed to have taken place in the specified country and on the specified date.
+- (a) an authorial work is published; - (b) the publication is anonymous or is alleged by the claimant to be pseudonymous; and - (c) it is not proved that the work has an identified author. - (2) The work is presumed to be original.

+(3) If the claimant alleges that a specified publication is the first publication of the work and that the first publication took place in a specified country and on a specified date -

+- (a) the specified publication is presumed to be the first publication of the work; and - (b) the first publication of the work is presumed to have taken place in the specified country and on the specified date.

-Presumptions relating to label or mark on copy of sound recording
+Presumptions relating to label or mark on copies of sound recording

-- 170.-(1) This section applies if - (a) copies of a sound recording are supplied to the public; and

-- (b) those copies bear a label or other mark stating that - (i) a specified person owns the copyright in the recording; - (ii) the recording is first published in a specified year; or - (iii) the recording is first published in a specified country. - (2) It is respectively presumed that - (a) the specified person owns the copyright in the recording; - (b) the recording is first published in the specified year; and - (c) the recording is first published in the specified country.
+- (a) copies of a sound recording are supplied to the public; and - (b) those copies bear a label or other mark stating that - (i) a specified person owns the copyright in the recording; - (ii) the recording is first published in a specified year; or - (iii) the recording is first published in a specified country. - (2) It is respectively presumed that - (a) the specified person owns the copyright in the recording; - (b) the recording is first published in the specified year; and - (c) the recording is first published in the specified country.